LSUPERMAN735/SmartLab/README.md

 =======

 Research facilities employ complex systems to expedite the data exploration process.
-These machines, though exteremly useful and impressive, often require a steep learning curve.
+These machines, though extremely useful and impressive, often require a steep learning curve.
 The goal of this applicaiton is to reduce the entry barrier for new Vislab users by providing a more natural way of communicating with our systems.